mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 Just think about the information overload we all get every day.
 If you realise there is some information crucial for the success of the project, you have to _repeat it_.
 Repeat the information in your written update, repeat it again at the next weekly meeting, and repeat it again in a related Slack conversation that comes up two weeks later.

+#### What about coding?

+You will still be writing code on the project with you teammates.
+This is the part that should feel very familiar.
+As a tech lead you are expected to step up and tackle some of the harder technical challenges.

+Note: You will write less code than before.
+This makes sense because you now have other responsibilities besides coding.
+We will discuss the balance later in this article.

 #### Basics - Summary so far

-So far we’ve talked about the basics of how to run a project:
+So far we’ve talked about the basics responsibilities of a tech lead:

-- Roadmap
+- Maintain the roadmap
-- Cutting down scope to hit a deadline
+- Cut down scope when necessary
-- Weekly meeting
+- Run the weekly meeting

-We'll now get to slightly more advanced topics.
+- Write code

+As you have probably guessed, there is more to tech leading than that.
+Let's explore those more advanced topics.

 ## Advanced topics

-If you are an engineer, the __Basics__ should feel relatively straightforward to you.
-What we talked about so far was algorithmic: Set up a roadmap, run a weekly meeting using these few steps.
+If you are an engineer, the Basics we've covered so far should feel relatively straightforward to you.
+All of the Basics are mostly algorithmic: Set up a roadmap, run a weekly meeting using these few steps.
 If approaching a deadline, do X.

-This next section is more about dealing with people.
+This next section is about dealing with people.
 It is just as important.

 #### Leading and leaving enough autonomy at the same time

-Say in a team meeting someone steps up with a strong opinion about how some feature should work, tooling, or structure of the code.
+Imagine in your team meeting someone steps up with a strong opinion about anything - coding style, a library, a feature.
 Never shoot them down, especially in front of everyone, and especially if they are still learning and this is one of their first ideas they shared!

-Say an engineers suggests an improvement that would take at most a few days to complete.
+Say an engineer suggests an improvement that would take at most a few days to complete.
 Here are a few options:

 - You totally agree with the idea.
 Say you agree, ask others for their opinion.
 Ideally you’ll get a quick conclusion and the person will ship it in the next few days!
-- Sounds very reasonable but you’re not totally sure.
+- Sounds very reasonable but you are not sure.
 Aim to show trust — e.g. recently I said during a chat at our team area: “Sounds good.
 You own this part of the app now.
 Do whatever you think is best.”
 Sounds scary?
 Not if you’ve done hiring well!
 - Sounds reasonable but there are many higher-priority things.
-Especially people new to a project might sometime suggest good ideas that have relatively low impact.
-You should definitely say it’s a good idea, and politely explain the roadmap and that we’d likely implement the idea eventually.
-But if the engineer is very passionate about it, and it takes a day or two, they should just go for it IMHO. _Feels good to propose an improvement and ship it the next day!_ Unless you do this every day, you should be fine.
+Especially people new to a project sometime suggest good ideas that have relatively low impact.
+You should say it’s a good idea, and politely explain the roadmap and that we would likely implement the idea eventually.
+But if the engineer is very passionate about it, and it takes a day or two, why not just go for it? _Feels good to propose an improvement and ship it the next day!_ Unless you do this every day, you should be fine.
 - The idea needs a lot of discussion first.
 Say something like “I’m not yet sure how it would work and it will take a while to explain.
 Would you mind taking time after this meeting to talk through it?”
-And then spend the time with the engineer 1:1 in person to really understand the proposal, and figure out together how to do it and when.
+And then spend the time with the engineer 1:1 or in a small group.
+Understand the proposal, and figure out together how to do it and when.
 You might find out the idea won’t work right now because of some constraints you discover.

 It’s important to realise there might be a deeper reason why someone on your team is proposing something.
 The people on your team are not machines that are concerned with delivering the project and nothing else.
-For the most part, people will be mainly concerned with delivering the project.
+For the most part people will be mainly concerned with delivering the project.
 But remember that everyone has their own career aspirations, too.
 For example, someone new to the team wants to propose something, take ownership of it and prove they can drive it to completion.

 If everyone on your team is pulling in a different direction, you have a serious problem.
 This never happened to me, and shouldn’t happen if your project is well defined, has a clear roadmap and support from the rest of the company.

 However, it is quite common that occasionally someone on the team will come up with an improvement or have a strong opinion on how something should be done, and will push for it.
 If the idea is reasonable and won’t make a big difference to when you ship, IMHO you should be supportive and let them just run with it.

-This brings us to the next topic on how each person on the team is different, and you often need a different approach for communicating with each of your team mates.
+This brings us to the next topic on how each person on the team is different, and you often need a different approach for communicating with each of your teammates.
 Just when you thought things would be easy :)

 #### Different leadership styles